Nj0be/CliSAT/README.md

 ## Building
 This project uses CMake for building the binaries.

+This project requires a compiler compatible with the C++23 feature set.

 To build the project first clone the repository and pull all the submodules:
 ```
 git clone https://github.com/Nj0be/CliSAT